loutlot/DIYMidiFighter/README.md

  - Some Cables for internal connetions
    Better to have more than 3 colors
- - Rubber feat * 4
+ - Rubber feet * 4

 ## 3D Printing
 Check 2 stl files at [STL File](https://github.com/loutlot/DIYMidiFighter/tree/main/stl)